1972–73 New York Islanders season: Regular season

-The fledgling Islanders, who were soon nicknamed the Isles by the local newspapers, had an extra burden to pay in the form of a $4 million territorial fee to the nearby New York Rangers.
+The Islanders, who were soon nicknamed the Isles by the local newspapers, had an extra burden to pay in the form of a $4 million territorial fee to the nearby New York Rangers.
 True to their name, the New York Islanders officially represent New York (city and state), with their nickname and logo denoting their current arena location and fan heartbed; but their support has also naturally come from the boroughs, upstate, Connecticut, and elsewhere in the metro area.
-This geographical backdrop set the stage for one of the NHL's fiercest and most celebrated regional rivalries.

 While the Islanders secured veteran forward Ed Westfall from the Boston Bruins in the 1972 NHL expansion draft, junior league star Billy Harris in the 1972 NHL amateur draft, and a few other respectable players, several other draftees jumped to the WHA.
 Unlike most other expansion teams' general managers, Islanders' GM Bill Torrey didn't make many trades for veteran players in the early years.
 Rather than pursue a "win now" strategy of getting a few veterans to boost attendance (a tactic which proved disastrous for many teams in the long run), Torrey was committed to building through the draft.

 In the team's first season, young players such as goaltender Billy Smith (the team's second pick in the expansion draft) and forwards Bob Nystrom and Lorne Henning were given chances to prove themselves in the NHL.
 However, this young and inexperienced expansion team posted a record of 12–60–6, one of the worst in NHL history.
 The lone highlight of the season came on January 18, when the lowly Islanders upset the defending Stanley Cup champion Boston Bruins on the road 9–7.